EventStore/EventStore-Client-Dotnet/docs/docs/getting-started/installation.md

 ## Requirements

-All Nuget packages require .NET Core SDK 3.1.
+All NuGet packages require .NET Core SDK 3.1.

 ## Installation

-The client is broken down in to several packages, each which expose different functionality depending on what you need your application to do
+The client consists of several packages, each which expose different functionality depending on what you need your application to do
 These are:

 | Package | Purpose |